 Students who have passed qualifications other than NCEA can apply.
 If you studied in New Zealand one of the following will be acceptable:

 Admission ad eundem statum at entrance level

-- You have taken University of Cambridge International Examinations (CIE) in New Zealand and achieved ALL of the following:
+- University of Cambridge International Examinations (CIE) in New Zealand, achieving all of the following:

 - 120 points on the UCAS tariff (in syllabus groups equivalent to equivalent to NCEA approved subjects)

 - A minimum grade of D at AS level or higher in at least three syllabus groups equivalent to NCEA approved subjects

 - A minimum grade of E in an English subject at AS level or the required NCEA credits

 - A minimum grade of D in Maths at IGCSE level or the required NCEA credits.